tsprence/p1-1-.Tyler.Sprencel/README.md

 ![](images/p1.Tyler.Sprencel.png)
 ![](images/p1.Tyler.Sprencel%20(3).gif)
 Issues with current design:
-  1. Call button is placed very high up
+  1. Call button is placed very high up.
   2. Uncentered design (symmetric design is more appealing)

 Is this elevator good or bad?